GladUrBad/Medusa/README.md

 # Medusa Anticheat
-This anticheat (formerly known as AntiMoveHack) started because I got bored.
+This anticheat was previously known as Luna.
+This was a premium anticheat I was planning to sell, but things happened and code sucked so I recoded.
 Now, I've decided to make it a free anticheat on Spigot.
 Medusa is very young, I started it late August 2020.
 As such, it will have lots of mistakes and lots of code for you to cringe at, just because I wanted to get something working for fun.